wazzac/laravel-translate/README.md

 The library uses three database tables (_domt_phrases_, _domt_translations_, and _domt_languages_) to manage translations efficiently.

 1. On page load, the system searches for a specific translation using the provided phrase in the `@transl8()` directive from the _domt_translations_ table.
+    > Laravel generally cache views, so if the content of the entire page didn't change, steps 1 - 4 will not fire as the cached view will simply load.
 2. If the translation is found, it is returned and displayed on the page without making an API call.
 3. If the translation is not found _(not translated yet)_, the Google Translate API (or another defined provider) is called to retrieve the new translation.
 4. The newly translated text is then inserted into the database to avoid future API calls for the same phrase.